CheVeraId/kliento-verifier-js/README.md

 This is a trivial HTTP server that verifies [Kliento](https://veraid.net/kliento/) token bundles.

+This app doesn't have any backing services (e.g. DB server).

+This app is already packaged as a Docker image in [`CheVeraId/kliento-verifier-docker`](https://github.com/CheVeraId/kliento-verifier-docker).

 ## Installation

-### NPM package

-The app is available as a Hono server in the [NPM package `@veraid/kliento-verifier`](https://www.npmjs.com/package/@veraid/kliento-verifier).
-The app is the default export of the package.
+The app is available as a Hono server in the [NPM package `@veraid/kliento-verifier`](https://www.npmjs.com/package/@veraid/kliento-verifier), as the default export of the package.

 Refer to the [Hono documentation](https://hono.dev/docs/) for instructions on how to integrate it into your runtime (e.g. Deno, AWS Lambda).
 For example, this is how the app can run on Node.js: